tensorpack/tensorpack/examples/Atari2600/README.md

 ./DQN.py --rom breakout.bin --task play --load pretrained.model
 ```

-A3C code will be released very soon.
+A3C code and models for Atari games in OpenAI Gym are released in [examples/OpenAIGym](../OpenAIGym)